VA3DSO/VIC-BBS/README.md

   - USERNAME: SYSOP
   - PASSWORD: SYSOP
 - Load and run "BBS".
 There is no local mode, so you'll have to use another computer to dial into your BBS to test it out.
+- You'll need to create some sequential files to support the board's operation (see below).

 ## The BBS Program
 The program itself is in three parts (PRG files):